PaulOfford/mbserver/README.md

 The content can be any text supported by JS8Call.
 The sample directory contains an example of a current weather file.

+## Post File Store
+The posts delivered by MbServer are held in a local directory on the computer running the server.
+These can be created locally using our favourite text editor.
+Alternatively, we can store the posts in an upstream store, and have our MbServer check the store for new posts and download them into the local directory.
+The upstream store can be one of two types:

+* A web server - available from version 0.18.0 onwards
+* Another MbServer - future

+The mechanism doesn't make any change to the Current Weather file.

+### Upstream Web Server
+The solution has the following characteristics:

+* The central store must be a web server
+* The blogs are stored as text file with extension of *.txt
+* A text file called post.lst contains a list of all the posts in the store

+The root location of the upstream store is defined in server_settings as posts_url_root.
+The blog name is appended to the root so that multiple blogs can be stored on a single server at the same root location.
+The construction of a fully qualified URL operates like this:

+* The root is, say, https://pauloffordracing.com/wp-content/uploads/microblog_posts/
+* The blog is, say, M0PXO
+* The url for the post list becomes https://pauloffordracing.com/wp-content/uploads/microblog_posts/M0PXO/post.lst

+The root shown above is a live store and can be used for testing.
+Excuse the rather confusing site name - this was the only website I had available.

+The MbServer operates like this:

+1. The @mb Announcement timer expires
+1. MbServer gets the post.lst file from the upstream server
+1. MbServer checks the list in post.lst against its local store to see if there are new posts to get
+1. MbServer gets new posts from the upstream server
+1. MbServer sends the @mb Announcement with the new status

+### Upstream MbServer
+Future development.

 ## Installation